mongodb/docs/mongodb/source/server-status.rst

    ``globalLock`` has existed.

-   Larger values indicate that the database has been unavailable for more time; however, :status:`uptime` should be considered.
+   Larger values indicate that the database has been unavailable for more time; however, :status:`uptime` provides context for this datum.
 Also consider the effect of long-running administrative operations on this value.

 TODO factcheck